Antidepressants: Another weapon against chronic pain

 • Pelvic pain

-The painkilling mechanism of these drugs is still not fully understood.
+The painkilling mechanism of these drugs still isn't fully understood.
 Antidepressants may increase neurotransmitters in the spinal cord that reduce pain signals.
 But they don't work immediately.
-You may feel some relief from an antidepressant after a week or so, but maximum relief may take several weeks.
-Pain relief from antidepressants generally is moderate.

 Tricyclic antidepressants